 Radon is big news due to the dangerous effects of having it in your home.
 Radon is hazardous, especially at high levels, and a known carcinogen.
 You may have read that radon gas problems are spread throughout Canada but tend to be more concentrated in some geographical regions.

-Radon, which can cause lung cancer, is present in many houses and other buildings in varying amounts.
-The higher the concentration, the more dangerous it is.
+The higher the concentration, the more dangerous radon is.
 Health Canada rates the following 3 levels according to their degree of danger and the urgency of taking action.

 NOTE: Bq/m3 stands for becquerels per cubic metre, the typical Canadian measurement for describing radon levels.